kylebarron/parquet-wasm/README.md

 - [x] Gzip
 - [x] Brotli
 - [x] ZSTD.
 Supported in `arrow1`, will be supported in `arrow2` when the next version of the upstream `parquet2` package is released.
 - [ ] LZ4.
 Work is progressing but no support yet.
+Will be supported in `arrow2` when the next version of the upstream `parquet2` package is released.

 ## Custom builds

 In some cases, you may know ahead of time that your Parquet files will only include a single compression codec, say Snappy, or even no compression at all.
 In these cases, you may want to create a custom build of `parquet-wasm` to keep bundle size at a minimum.
-If you install the Rust toolchain and `wasm-pack` (see [Development](#development)), you can create a custom build with only the compression codecs you require.
+If you install the Rust toolchain and `wasm-pack` (see [Development](DEVELOP.md)), you can create a custom build with only the compression codecs you require.

 ### Example custom builds